Any-berg/quickbuild/README.md

 ![unauthorize](img/unauthorize.png)

-The reverse proxy needs to ensure that all other requests coming to it are stripped of this authentication header; the authentication/callback URL (repurposed from registration) is already protected from tampering.
+The reverse proxy needs to ensure that all other requests coming to it are stripped of this authentication header; the authentication/callback URL is already protected from tampering.

 ## Never Trust Localhost!